avalkon/auto-refresh/README.md

 python %AppData%\auto-refresh.venv\auto-refresh-0.2.70

 # Mac:
-Same problem, I don't own a Mac either, but the install should be basically the same as Windows.
+Same problem, I don't own a Mac either, but the install should be basically the same as a manual Windows install.
 Install python, create venv, activate venv, pip install requirements, run program.
 You will 100% need to gather and crop your own screenshots for the various functions.
 Just take a look at the images in the images folder, and crop your own to match.
 And add them here, if you like, properly named, of course!
 I can then add your operating system to the menu.